phantompacket/geolocate/README.md

 #
 # HOW TO USE:
 # Once the installation has finished, you can run the geolocate command from any directory.
-# Use the geolocate command by itself to get information on your own Public IP
+# Use the geolocate command by itself to get information on your own Public IP.
-# You can geolocate any IP address by typing is as a command-line argument after the geolocate command itself
+# You can geolocate any IP address by typing is as a command-line argument after the geolocate command.
 #
 # EXAMPLE:
 # geolocate